The Asset Management Review: Luxembourg

 Investment funds subject to a product law

 UCITS, Part II UCIs and SIFs are exempt from corporate income tax (CIT), municipal business tax (MBT) and net wealth tax (NWT), but are subject to subscription tax on their net asset value.
 The annual subscription tax rate is 0.05 per cent for a UCITS and Part II UCIs, and 0.01 per cent for a SIF.
-The tax is computed and payable quarterly, and there are certain reductions and exemptions.
-Those funds do not usually qualify for the benefit of EU Directives or double tax treaties.
+The tax is computed and payable quarterly, and there are certain reductions and exemptions, notably for sustainable funds.
+Exempt funds do not usually qualify for the benefit of EU Directives or double tax treaties.

 RAIFs follow the tax regime of the SIF by default, but can opt for the tax regime applicable to the SICAR if they invest in risk capital.

 Investment funds not subject to product laws

 As transparent entities for Luxembourg tax purposes, the SCS and the SCSp are not subject to CIT or NWT.
 An SCS or SCSp may, however, be subject to MBT at a rate of 6.75 per cent (in Luxembourg City in 2021) on its profits if it carries out a business or is deemed to carry out a business.
 An SCS or SCSp that is an AIF in the meaning of the AIFM Law is deemed not to conduct a business, unless its general partner qualifies as a Luxembourg capital company holding at least 5 per cent of interests in the partnership or a foreign capital company with a permanent establishment in Luxembourg through which it holds at least 5 per cent of interests in the partnership.